 In 2016, millennials surpassed the Baby Boomers as the largest generation in American history.
 As they continue to infiltrate the corporate world, their collaboration and communication preferences are coming along with them.

-For Instance, using video collaboration technology is a common way of life for millennials.
-Posting, watching and calling via video are more common among millennial smartphone users than any other age group in 2016, according to NPD Group, and this trend shows no signs of slowing.
-So, what does this mean for the modern Workplace?
+For instance, using video collaboration technology is a common way of life for millennials.
+Posting, watching and calling via video are more common among millennial smartphone users than any other age group, according to NPD Group, and this trend shows no signs of slowing.

 Video Is Everywhere.